MarketSquare/robotframework-tidy/docs/source/transformers/AlignTestCasesSection.rst

 Skip formatting
 ----------------
-It is possible to use following arguments to skip formatting the code:
+It is possible to use the following arguments to skip formatting of the code:

 - :ref:`skip documentation`
 - :ref:`skip return values`